 - Guarantee of security: the data controller must be capable of ensuring the security of a certain degree corresponding to the security risks it faces, and take sufficient management measures and technological approaches to safeguard the confidentiality, completeness and availability of personal information.

-- Involvement of personal information subjects: the data controller must provide personal information subjects with opportunities to access, modify and delete their own personal information, and to withdraw their consent and cancel their own account.
+- Involvement of personal information subjects: the data controller must provide personal information subjects with methods of accesssing, modifying and deleting their own personal information, and withdrawing their consent and cancelling their own account and making complaints.

 Automated processing, profiling and data analytics

 Under Chinese law, there are no comprehensive rules governing the use of automated processing, profiling and data analytics.
 In the area of e-commerce, the E-Commerce Law provides that e-commerce businesses must provide customers with search results for goods and services based on consumers’ preferences as well as options that have not been customised and targeted, to ‘respect and equally protect the legitimate rights and interests of consumer’.